viebel/blog.klipse.tech/_posts/2016-01-01-programming-kids-1.md

 Computer Programming is to let the computer know what we want it to execute.

-Computer undesrtans only a special language.
+Computer understands only a special language.
 When you want to communicate with your friends, you use human languages like english, french or spanish.
 When you want to communicate with a computer you use computer languages like ruby, python or clojure.
 All of them are examples of computer programming languages.

 ![Calculator](/assets/calc.jpg)